alpenlabs/faucet-api/README.md

 If successful, this will return a `200 OK` with the hex-encoded txid in the body.
 If not, it will return a status code and a raw error message string in the body.

+## License

+This work is dual-licensed under MIT and Apache 2.0.
+You can choose between one of them if you use this work.